HISTORY OF THE CARMEL ARTS COUNCIL’S GALLERY

 Following each academic year, the Carmel Arts Council exhibits high school art with two separate exhibits.

 The first exhibit showcases the artistic talent of the Carmel Arts Council’s 1st and 2nd place Visual Art Scholarship winners.
-The portfolios of these exceptional artists, who plan to continue their art education in college, are exhibited in our gallery.
+The portfolios of these exceptional artists are exhibited in our gallery.

 During the summer months of July and August the Carmel Arts Council holds their summer art show.
 This show represents the work of qualified high school student curators who have planned and constructed their own high school art show through the Carmel Arts Council’s Emerging Curator Program.